Ashwath1015/AI-Inventory-Management/README.md

 ## 🚀 Features

-- **Apple-Inspired UI/UX**: A luxury, minimalist design system featuring glassmorphism, Bento-style KPI grids, and a professional Dark/Light mode theme across the entire application.
+- **Advanced UI/UX**: A luxury, minimalist design system featuring glassmorphism, Bento-style KPI grids, and a professional Dark/Light mode theme across the entire application.
 - **AI Inventory Assistant**: Chat with your data!
 Ask about stock levels, top sellers, or the cheapest suppliers using natural language.
 - **Conversational Memory**: The AI remembers the product you are talking about, allowing for natural follow-up questions (e.g., "USB" $\rightarrow$ "Stock?" $\rightarrow$ "Yes").
 - **Real-time Analytics**: Professional dashboard with KPI tiles and an elegant, localized Top Sellers leaderboard.